Sharon Watts: In popular culture

 The character of Sharon has been spoofed in the ITV cartoon sketch show 2DTV where in one sketch, she was likened to the Jim Henson Muppet Miss Piggy.
-The character has also been spoofed by the Scottish impressionist Ronni Ancona in the BBC's Big Impression.
-Ancona's impression mocked Sharon's pronunciation, inferring that she pouts a lot and that she looks badly dubbed, as her lips quiver after delivering a line.
-The episodes featuring Sharon aired on the Christmas Day special of the programme, in 2001.
+The character has also been spoofed by the impressionist Ronni Ancona in the BBC's Big Impression.
+Ancona's impression mocked Sharon's pronunciation, implying that she pouts a lot and that she looks badly dubbed, as her lips quiver after delivering a line.
+The episodes featuring Sharon aired on the Christmas Day special of the programme in 2001.

 The character was also spoofed in the BBC comedy sketch show The Real McCoy.
 One of the show's recurring sketches featured a spoof version of EastEnders, with black and Asian comedians taking over roles of well-known EastEnders characters who frequent a pub called Rub-a-Dub.
 Actress and comedian Meera Syal played the role of Sharon in the sketches.

 Impressionist Francine Lewis performed an impression of Sharon Watts in the seventh series of Britain's Got Talent.